-In the first half of 2025, loans of PLN 2,793 thousand were granted to related parties.
-No loans or guarantee were granted to members of the Management Board or Supervisory Board.
+In the first half of 2025, the Company granted loans of PLN 2,793 thousand to related parties.
+The Company did not grant any loans or guarantees to members of the Management Board or Supervisory Board.

 4.2.3 Deferred income